ooni/ooni.org/content/post/eeep-greek-censorship.md

-The newly formed Independent Administrative Authority's Hellenic Gaming Commission act as the public body responsible for the control and supervision of gambling services in Greece and published a blacklist of websites that are offering unlicensed gambling and betting services to Greek internet users.
+The newly formed Independent Administrative Authority's Hellenic Gaming Commission acts as the public body responsible for the control and supervision of gambling services in Greece and published a blacklist of websites that are offering unlicensed gambling and betting services to Greek internet users.
 According to article 52, law No. 4002/2011, [A180][fekA180_articel52] unlicensed